fleetdm/fleet/handbook/company/communications.md

 Operations will review the expense and reach out to the team member if they have any questions.
 The reimbursement will be added to the team member's next payroll when an expense is approved.
 >Pilot handles reimbursements differently depending on if the international team member is classified as an employee or a contractor.
 If the reimbursement is for a contractor, Operations will need to add the expense reimbursement to an upcoming recurring payment or schedule the reimbursement as an off-cycle payment.
 If the reimbursement is for an employee, no other action is needed; Pilot will add the reimbursement to the team member's next payroll.  -->

+### Brex
+All Fleeties will be provided with a Brex account and virtual Brex card when they onboard at Fleet.
+Fleeties will be prompted to order a physical Brex card when they log in to their account.
+Fleet recommends you order a physical card as soon as possible.

-### Individualized expenses
+#### Individualized expenses
 Recurring expenses related to a particular team member, such as coworking fees, are called _individualized expenses_.
-These expenses are still considered [non-personnel expenses](https://docs.google.com/spreadsheets/d/1X-brkmUK7_Rgp7aq42drNcUg8ZipzEiS153uKZSabWc/edit#gid=2112277278), with a few extra considerations:
+These expenses are also considered [non-personnel expenses](https://docs.google.com/spreadsheets/d/1X-brkmUK7_Rgp7aq42drNcUg8ZipzEiS153uKZSabWc/edit#gid=2112277278), with a few extra considerations:
 - Non-recurring (one-off) expenses such as an Uber ride from the airport are NOT considered "individualized".
 - Seat licenses for tools like Salesforce or GitHub are NOT considered "individualized".
 - Individualized expenses should include the team member's name explicitly in the name of the expense.
 - If multiple team members use the same vendor for an individualized expense (for example, "WeWork"), use a separate row for each individualized expense.
 (For example: "Coworking, Mungojerry (WeWork)" and "Coworking, Jennyanydots (WeWork)")
 - Individualized expenses are always attributed to the  "🔦 Business operations" department.
 - These expenses are still considered non-personnel expenses, in the same way seat licenses for tools like Salesforce or GitHub are considered non-personnel expenses.

+#### Travel expenses
+Travel expenses are any purchases made that support the attendance of a Fleetie at a company event, customer visit, conference attendance, or other work-required travel.
+These expenses are considered [non-personnel expenses](https://docs.google.com/spreadsheets/d/1X-brkmUK7_Rgp7aq42drNcUg8ZipzEiS153uKZSabWc/edit#gid=2112277278), and are not "individualized".
+Travel expenses are allocated to a specific event spend.
+In order to allocate this spend correctly, Fleeties must follow the [expense acquittal process](#expense-aquittal).
+For more guidance on travel, see [Company travel](#company-travel).

+#### One-off expenses
+One-off expenses are non-travel, non-recurring expenses.
+These expenses are considered [non-personnel expenses](https://docs.google.com/spreadsheets/d/1X-brkmUK7_Rgp7aq42drNcUg8ZipzEiS153uKZSabWc/edit#gid=2112277278).
+There are a varity of reasons a Fleetie might make a one-off expense, including purchase of headphones or ergonomic workstation needs, printing or sending of work documents, purchase of a swag item, etc.
+One-off expenses should always be made with the Fleetie's Brex card, and aquitted using the [expense acquittal process](#expense-aquittal)

+#### Non-travel purchases that exceed a Brex cardholder's limit
+For non-travel purchases that would require an increase in the Brex cardholder's limit, please [make a request](https://fleetdm.com/handbook/business-operations#intake) with following information:
+- The nature of the purchase (i.e. SaaS subscription and what it's used for)
+- The cost of the purchase and whether it is a fixed or variable (i.e. use-based) cost.
+- Whether it is a one time purchase or a recurring purchase and at what frequency the purchase will re-occur (annually, monthly, etc.)
+- If there are more ideal options to pay for the purchase (i.e. bill.com, the Fleet AP Brex card, etc.) that method will be used instead.
+- In general, recurring purchases such as subscription services that will continually stretch the spend limit on a cardholder's Brex card should be paid through other means.
+- For one time purchases where payment via credit card is the most convenient then the card limit will be temporarily increased to accomodate the purchase.

+#### Expense aquittal process
+Fleeties are encourage to [spend company money like it's their own](#spending-company-money), however to ensure that spend is captured correctly, teammates need to take the following steps after spending money:
+- If the spend is under $50, Fleeties can use the memo field in the Brex expense details to provide context on what the spend was for.
+- If the spend is over $50, Fleeties must attach a receipt for the item and add a memo to provide context on what the spend was for.
+- **In addition:** If the spend is for travel, include the event name and year as the prefix, e.g: "DEFCON 2023 - Uber from airport to hotel"

 ### Company travel